A closer look

 Ways to Give

-- The choice of charitable vehicle is a crucial first step in crafting an approach that aligns with your philanthropic and wealth planning objectives.
+• The choice of charitable vehicle is a crucial first step in crafting a strategy that aligns your philanthropic and wealth planning objectives.

-- This primer provides an overview of the most common and effective vehicles, and shares insights drawn from our experience working with clients and their families.
+• We explore the most common and effective vehicles, drawing on insights from our work with clients and their families.

 Selecting Your Philanthropic Vehicles

-Individuals are increasingly looking to be more strategic and impactful in their philanthropy.
+Individual donors are increasingly seeking to be more strategic and impactful in their philanthropy.
 They’re adopting thoughtful and well-crafted approaches to their charitable giving that integrate with their overall wealth plan, maximize their contributions, and make a measurable and lasting impact on the causes that matter to them.

-If you’re hoping to make the shift from traditional direct giving to a more strategic approach, one of the crucial decisions is determining which charitable vehicles best fit your goals — your philanthropic impact and overall wealth planning goals.
+If you’re looking to make the shift from traditional direct giving to a more strategic approach, one of the crucial decisions is determining which charitable vehicles best fit your philanthropic and wealth planning goals.

-Since everyone’s situation and goals are different, there is no one-size- fits-all approach.
-At Bessemer, we can collaborate with you to develop a custom framework, often employing a combination of vehicles to establish a “charitable toolkit” that prioritizes your ultimate goals and desired impacts on society, family, and legacy.
+Because goals vary from one donor to another, there is no one-size-fits-all approach to giving.
+At Bessemer, we collaborate with our clients to develop custom frameworks, often employing a combination of vehicles to establish a “charitable toolkit” that prioritizes donors’ goals and desired impact.

-This primer provides an overview of the most common and effective vehicles and shares insights drawn from our experience working with clients and their families.
+We discuss the most common and effective approaches to giving and share insights from our work with clients and their families:

 Traditional Grantmaking